top of page

 A traumatic event is determined as one in which you perceive a threat to your life, body or your mind.
 The other significant part of the definition is your reaction to the event.
 If you can cope with the event, even if it is a serious threat, it isn't trauma.
 Trauma happens when your ability to cope is completely overwhelmed.

-We have experience treating several types of trauma such as childhood adverse experiences, emotional, physical and sexual abuse, and negative beliefs that contribute to anxiety or low self-confidence.
+We have experience treating several types of trauma such as developmental trauma, childhood adverse experiences, emotional, physical, and sexual abuse, and negative beliefs that contribute to anxiety or low self-confidence.

 We provided integrated trauma care to clients.
-Your therapist may combine Eye Movement Desensitization and Reprocessing (EMDR), Internal Family System (IFS), Cognitive Behavioral Therapy (CBT), creative arts, Ericksonian Hypnotherapy, attachment and mindfulness based treatment to help you navigate the journey to recovery.
+Your therapist may combine Eye Movement Desensitization and Reprocessing (EMDR), Internal Family System (IFS), Cognitive Behavioral Therapy (CBT), creative arts, Ericksonian Hypnotherapy, attachment, creative arts therapy, and mindfulness-based treatment to help you navigate the journey to recovery.

 What is EMDR?